 Meaning that some folks who may be consuming the same foods as I do may not be either spiritual or enjoy a particular vitality---if their minds are in service of their ego run by scripts imposed by an unhappy crowd.

 In the dynamisms of my own totality, my body is the biological vehicle for my soul, and as such it has to be in a vibrational match with it.
 Try to see it as a household appliance that has to be wired to take a certain higher voltage.

 Namely, since my meditations and my general mind-style insist on a harmony, I can't allow that my body keeps sending noisy signals to my mind about its biochemical dissatisfactions.
 They have to resonate within the same range of frequencies---since everything in existence is vibrating.

 My Morning Routine

 For the remaining portion of this personal story, allow me to share a little about my dietary contribution to my spiritual regimen, with some of my practices directly promoting it.

 At this point, please, let's respect our biological individualities by keeping in mind that what may be working for me may not be as good for you.
-That's why I will intentionally skip all descriptions of benefits of anything that I am daily ingesting or doing.
+That's why I will intentionally skip all descriptions of the "benefits" of anything that I am daily ingesting or doing.

 My wife cooks everything from scratch, with exception of a few canned or boxed items.
 We don't eat out except when on holidays.
 I am basically consuming everything except sugar, dairy, wheat, alcohol, coffee, tea, and sweetened drinks.
 When thirsty, I drink filtered water with a pinch of Himalayan salt to mineralize it.